jsonql-org/jsonql/packages/errors/README.md

-# jsonql-errors
+# @jsonql/errors

+**This package was call jsonql-errors and now publish under the @jsonql scope.
+The old package offer several different format for use.
+But now only offer as `.mjs` Javascript module (because this is not really a standalone package and mainly use for develop other modules) **
+---

-This module exports a bunch of custom Error class for developer to use.
+This module exports custom Error class for developer to use.
 When the server side throw error, the client side will try to throw exactly the same error and as developer you can clearly understand what is happening.

 ## Example